jacobalberty/kclip/README.md

 ## Setup
 To configure KiTTY for clipboard printing first pull up configuration or reconfiguration.
 Then under the `Remote-controlled printing` section select `Windows clipboard` as your printer [see screenshot](doc/termcfg.png).
 Then install this tool on the remote system you want to copy to your clipboard from via `go install github.com/jacobalberty/kclip@latest`.
 Now use it as you would `cat` and instead of the files being output to your terminal they should output to your windows clipboard.

+## OSC 52
+If you are using terminal with OSC 52 support this will attempt to automatically detect that and use it instead.
+Clients like [nassh](https://chromium.googlesource.com/apps/libapps/+/master/nassh) support this.